Homeowner Equity Insights

 CoreLogic provides homeowner equity data at the metropolitan level, in this graphic 10 of the largest cities, by housing stock are depicted.

-Negative equity has seen a recent rise across the country, with Miami-Miami Beach-Kendall FL as the most challenged with Negative Equity Share of all mortgages at 10.4 percent year over year.
+Negative equity has seen a recent decrease across the country, with San Francisco-Redwood City-South San Francisco, CA, as the least challenged with Negative Equity Share of all mortgages at 0.67%.

 Loan-to-Value Ratio (LTV)